 The Riksbank is a public authority under the Riksdag.
 The regulations that apply to the Riksbank’s activities are stipulated, for instance, in the Sveriges Riksbank Act and the Instrument of Government.
 The Instrument of Government is the part of the constitution that forms the base of our democracy.
 The Instrument of Government describes how Sweden shall be governed, the rights of the citizens and how public power is allocated.

 Chapter 9 of the Instrument of Government contains regulations regarding financial power.
-Below is a description of the regulations in the chapter concerning the Risbank’s activities.
+Below is a description of the regulations in the chapter concerning the Riksbank’s activities.

-The Government is responsible for general exchange rate policy issues.
-Other regulations regarding exchange rate policy are notified in law.
+The Government is responsible for general currency policy issues.
+Other provisions concerning currency policy are laid down in law.

-The Riksbank is the national central bank and a public authority under the Riksdag (the Swedish parliament).
-The Riksbank is responsible for monetary policy.
-No authority may determine the decisions made by the Riksbank on issues relating to monetary policy.
+The Riksbank is the central bank of the Realm and an authority under the Riksdag.
+The Riksbank is responsible for

-The General Council of the Riksbank has eleven members, who are elected by the Riksdag.
+The Riksbank has eleven General Council members selected by the Riksdag.
 The Riksbank is led by an Executive Board appointed by the General Council.

-Regulations regarding the selection of the General Council members and the Riksbank's governance and activities are laid down in law.
+Provisions concerning elections to the General Council and concerning the management and activities of the Riksbank are laid down in law.